 There are dozens of social networks and while some marketers believe that signing-up for each and everyone is well-worth the effort, others agree that following that practice is rather futile.

-In the following article, I am going to talk about the three big social networks – Google Plus, Facebook and Twitter.
+In the following article, I am going to talk about the two big social networks – Facebook and Twitter.

 As you certainly know (unless you’ve been living under a rock), those three social mediums are currently the ones marketers pay most of their attention to.